MicrosoftDocs/azure-devops-docs/docs/work/customize/add-portfolio-backlogs.md

 <a id="update-team-project">  </a>
 ##5.
-Update your team project and verify access to the new portfolio backlog
+Update your project and verify access to the new portfolio backlog

-1. Update your team project:
+1. Update your project:
 	- For **Hosted XML:**  [Import your process](import-process/import-process.md).
 	- For **On-premises XML:**  [Import the definition files you updated](#import-export) in this order:
 		a.
 Initiative.xml